dylan-chong/engr201-assignments/Literature Review.md

 the threat could affect).
 Finally, the tests that involve a high number of high risk states are selected from a generated set of test cases [6].

+    TODO do i have to mention the existing process as its own method?

 In comparison with the existing process, which did not use the STRIDE approach for threat modelling and used different metrics in the Risk Analysis phase, the proposed process yielded a three times greater total risk value; this implies